Does Camp Motorsport Offer Scholarships or Financial Aid?

 In case of an emergency or any essential communication, we are happy to arrange a time for your camper to be near a phone, as appropriate.
-Our camp secretary is on duty from 8 a.m. – 5 p.m.
-Monday-Friday and a counselor staffs the phone every night from 6:30-9 p.m. and on weekends.
-Additionally, the directors have a camp phone on in their house 24 hours a day.
-Our number is 434.454.4059.
+Our Camp Secretary is on duty from 8 a.m. – 5 p.m.
+The office number is 434.454.4059.

 If my camper has special needs, how are they accommodated?

 We will make every effort to accommodate any special needs your camper may have.
-Please contact the Camp Director, Craig Turner, as soon as possible and he will discuss any needs and issues with you.
+Please contact the Summer Camp Director, John Swanwick, as soon as possible and he will discuss any needs and issues with you.
 If you have any further questions, please don’t hesitate to contact the Camp MotorSport Registrar or Summer Camp Director at the business office: 888.836.1212 or 434.454.4059.

 My child has their own helmet and gear.
 Can they bring it to camp?